dnlhirata/tests-nium/README.md

 # About this project
 This project is a coding test for a Backend Developer position at Nium and was developed and tested on Apple M1 running MacOS Monterey 12.1.
-Also was tested on a Ubuntu 20.04
+Also was tested on a Ubuntu 20.04.

+### Project instruction
+Create simple CRUD endpoints for Users and Accounts using SQLAlchmey and FastAPI.
+- system must allow `create`, `update`, `read`, `delete` and `list` the objects
+- system must include tests
+- system have no requirements for authentication

+#### Personal implementations
+- Alembic for migrations
+- Very simple Blockchain for transactions
+- Docker to simplify the execution of the app

 # Technologies and libs
 - Python 3.10